Dog probiotics – what are they, and how can they help?

 What are probiotics for dogs?

-Ever eaten a live yoghurt?
+Ever eaten a live yoghurt or drank goats milk?
 That’s a probiotic.
 But when we talk about dog probiotics, we mean live microorganisms which – when given in the right amount – result in a health benefit on the host.
-There are hundreds of different species of good bacteria in the gut, but the probiotic Enterococcus faecium E1707 is the EU-registered strain that’s best for dogs and cats.
+There are hundreds of different species and probiotic strains of good bacteria in the gut, but the probiotic Enterococcus faecium E1707 is the EU-registered strain that’s best for dogs and cats.
 This is the probiotic found in ourYuDIGEST range of dog probiotics.

 How can I tell if my dog needs probiotics?